daveagill/jormungandr/README.md

 * `new:` Custom page background color.
 * `new:` Configurable fonts.
 * `new:` Show/hide taxonomies on /blogs section.
-* `planned:` Show/Hide SVG social icons in header, footer or both.
+* `new:` Show/Hide SVG social icons in header, footer or both.
 * `planned:` Add custom CSS scripts.
 * Add custom scripts with `footer_extra.html`.